-The reportable operating segment derives its income by investing into derivatives to meet its investment objective, as stipulated within its investment strategy.
-The Fund's returns are achieved through the movement in the value of its investments, which comprised primarily from its exposure into futures.
+The reportable operating segment derives its income by investing into quoted derivatives to meet its investment objective, as stipulated within its investment strategy.
+The Fund's returns are achieved through the movement in the value of its investments, which comprised from its exposure into futures contracts, collective investment schemes and deposits with licensed financial institutions.

 The Fund has a diversified unitholder population.
-However, as at 31 December 2022, there were 2 (2021: 1) unitholders who held more than 10% of the Fund's NAV.
-The unitholders' holdings were 51.94% and 16.62% (2021: 80.08%).
+However, as at 31 December 2022, there was 1 (2021: 1) unitholder who held more than 10% of the Fund's NAV.
+The unitholder's holdings were 97.83% (2021: 98.33%)